In response to the Steubenville Rape Trial, I want to share one of the most powerful lists you’ll ever read.

 I remember being trapped, unable to get free from the car.

-I remember the moment I gave up fighting and went far away in my head to survive what was happening to my body.
+The moment I gave up fighting and went far away in my head to survive is unforgettable.
+I didn’t know what was happening to my body.

-I remember standing in the shower with all my clothes on, shaking and crying.
+Standing in the shower with all my clothes on, shaking and crying, I wept for hours.

-I remember changing the way I dressed, so that baggy clothes and dark colors hid my shape, my joy, hid me.
+I started changing the way I dressed.
+Baggy clothes and dark colors hid my shape and emotions.
+They hid me.

-I remember hearing that he had done this before.
+In the coming months, I heard he had done this before.
 I was number four.

 I remember standing in the court room.
 Alone.
 And a woman judge asking me why I didn’t just get out of the car if things were “that bad.”